Qaimoh

 Qaimoh (also known as Quaimoh, Kaimoh or Kah moh) is a block, a town and a notified area committee in Kulgam District in the union territory of Jammu and Kashmir, India.
 It is four miles to the west of Anantnag and six miles to the north of Kulgam District.
 It is 55 km to the south of Srinagar city.
-Qaimoh is one of the largest blocks in Jammu and Kashmir..
+Qaimoh is one of the largest blocks in Jammu and Kashmir.

 Demographics

-According to 2011 Census of India, the city is the home of 13,138 individuals, which further divides into 6,681 males and 6,457 females.In 2022 it's home of (approx.) 30,000 individuals.
+According to 2011 Census of India, the city is the home of 13,138 individuals, which further divides into 6,681 males and 6,457 females.

 Geography

 The area is located at an elevation of 1568 m above mean sea level.
-Qaimoh is situated on the bank of River Veshaw which has its origin from the lake of KousarNag some 25 kilometers away from the waterfall of Aharabal.
+Qaimoh is situated on the bank of River Veshaw which has its origin from the lake of Kousar Nag some 25 kilometers away from the waterfall of Aharabal.